ramit21/pact-contract-testing/README.md

  and all tests written around it.
 This PACT file is then shared with the consumer app, which then verfies the contract.
 If the contract is broken, (eg. producer changed data mdoel field salary to sal), the unit test case would fail.
 Hence the producer would know at unit testing stage itself that it is breaking the agreed contract.

+ When you run the unit test case on consumer side, PACT creates a pact server as per the configurations and helps in mocking the API response when the code hits the point of api call.

 ## Project Setup
 Import two maven spring boot applciations -consumer and producer, and run them.

-Note that both projects use JDK 11, as we are using Junit 5 in them which requires JKD to be v11.
+Note that both projects use JDK 11, to be compatible with Junit 5 and Pact v4.

 Make sure applications are up: